ensdomains/docs/dapp-developer-guide/ens-l2-offchain.md

 ### Can I register .eth name on offchain?

 Only when we migrate .eth name to a specific L2 as one of the last steps of our migration after finding out which L2 supports ENS integration the best.

+### How do I handle contract addreses?

+Unlike EOA (Externally Owned Account), contract based accounts such as multisig may only be accessible in certain chains.
+[ENSIP-11](ens-improvement-proposals/ensip-11-evmchain-address-resolution.md) allows a single name to hold different addresses across multiple EVM compatible chains and recommendation is to store contract addresses to EVM chain specific address record field.

 ## References and previous discussions